-At Kirk Kirk Law, we understand that a responsible construction worker can wear all the right protective gear and still suffer an injury due to others’ negligence.
-If you’re one such victim, you’ve come to the right place.
+At Kirk Kirk Law, we understand that a responsible construction worker can take the necessary precautions and wear all the right protective gear and still suffer an injury due to others’ negligence.
+If you’re one such victim, we can help.
 Accidents happen, but you and your family shouldn’t have to pay for it.
-You need a Raleigh construction accident attorney to defend your right to compensation.
+You need a construction accident attorney in Raleigh to defend your right to compensation.

 Accident in Construction Site

 The most common errors that compromise the safety of the construction site are improper equipment, risky behavior that is not up to standards, and negligence on the part of the site overseer.
 Poorly maintained equipment, unstable machinery, and lack of safety guards are problems to be fixed by the manager.

 Road Construction Accidents

 Injuries in road construction accidents are far too common.
 Construction sites located by highways or roads involve a different type of hazard.
 Negligent drivers, poor weather conditions, sudden drop-offs, driver distractions, and driving at night all carry potential for a collision with construction workers.
 Despite the orange cones and directions to drivers, getting hit by a car, truck, or motorcycle is still common among road workers.
 Reasons vary from irritated drivers to confusing signs and perilous behavior among workers.

 Construction Fall Accidents